suffolklibraries/sljekyll/_events/haverhill-2019-10-24-halloween-craft-3pm.md

 Come along and celebrate Halloween by making your own spooky spoon!

-All materials provided, no need to book.
+All materials provided.

+Please book in advance at the library.